-Recently, we went to Target to buy items for my son’s dorm room.
+Last year, my son and I went to Target to buy items for my his dorm room.
 Ironically, my minimalist epiphany occurred in the Target parking lot when he was a baby.
 But this trip was very different.
-We had our list of dorm room essentials and were intentional about every single purchase.
+We had a list of dorm room essentials and were intentional about every single purchase.
 We ask questions like:

 - Can we repurpose an item we already own?